Haofan144/EE--693/about.md

 - Final Report: April 24

-More details about presentation can be found in [Course Project](../Project)
+More details about project can be found in [Course Project](../Project)

 ## Participation